-As the name suggests, it’s not difficult to get into Easy pose (Sukhasana), and the asana is practiced to stretch the knees, help open up the hips, align the spine, and is a primer to the more advanced cross-legged Lotus pose.
+As the name suggests, it’s not difficult to get into Easy pose (Sukhasana), and it is used to open the hips and align the spine.
+This pose is a primer to the more advanced cross-legged Lotus pose.

-Practicing Chair pose (Utkatasana) benefits both your mental and physical strength; it helps build the muscles in your legs, back, and abdomen, while improving the flexibility in your ankles, knees, hips, and shoulders.
+Practicing Chair pose (Utkatasana) strengthens the muscles in your legs, back, and abdomen and increases the flexibility in your ankles, knees, hips, and shoulders.

 Wide-Legged Standing Forward Bend

-Child’s pose (Balasana) is a restorative asana that helps lengthen the spine, as well as relax your neck and shoulders.
-It also works to reduce stress and anxiety by bringing the focus back to your breath.
+Child’s pose (Balasana) is a restorative pose that helps lengthen the spine, relax your neck and shoulders, and reduce stress and anxiety by bringing the focus to your breath.

 Seated Forward Fold

-The benefits of a seated forward fold (Pascimottanasana) include massaging of the digestive organs and providing relief from menstrual cramps and constipation.
+The benefits of a Seated Forward Fold (Pascimottanasana) include massaging the digestive organs and providing relief from menstrual cramps and constipation.
 This pose also helps improve the flexibility of tight hamstrings.

 Sphinx pose (Salamba Bhujangasana) is the perfect introduction into yogic backbends.
-This asana helps strengthen the spine and increase its flexibility while also firming the glutes.
+This pose increases spinal flexibility and tones the glutes.

-Begin by laying down on your belly with your big toes touching each other.
-Placing your elbows in line with your shoulders and your forearms firmly planted on the mat, inhale and lift your head, neck, and chest off the ground.
-Make sure your glutes are firm, and core is engaged—this prevents injury to your lower back, while also activating the upper back and shoulder muscles.
+- Inhale and lift your head, neck, and chest off the ground.
+Make sure your glutes and core are engaged—this prevents injury to your lower back and activates the upper back and shoulder muscles.

 Bridge pose (Setubandhasana) is great for strengthening the legs and glutes.
-Regular practice of this asana also helps at improving digestion and stimulating the abdominal organs.
+It may improve digestion and stimulate the abdominal organs.

 Reclining Bound Angle Pose

-Another restorative asana, reclining bound angle pose (Supta Baddha Konasana) helps stretch the inner thighs, open up the hips and also improves digestive functions.
+Reclining bound angle pose (Supta Baddha Konasana) helps stretch the inner thighs, open up the hips, and improve digestive functions.

 If there’s one pose you shouldn’t skip during a yoga practice, it’s Corpse pose (Savasana).
-This final pose of a yoga session is important in learning how to develop body awareness by relaxing your mind and helping settle all the energy generated from your practice.
+This final pose of a yoga session is essential in developing body awareness by relaxing your mind and helping settle all the energy generated from your practice.

-Come to lie down on your back.
-Separate your feet hip distance apart on the mat and place your relaxed arms relaxed next to the sides of your body with palms facing upwards.
-Draw your awareness back to the breath, using each inhale and exhale to relax every part of your body beginning at the toes and working your way up to the head.
+- Bring your awareness to your breath, using each inhale and exhale to relax every part of your body, beginning at your toes and working your way up to your head.